Sports engineering: Discipline

-Curriculum
+Associated fields

-Course offerings in sports engineering synthesize content from both engineering and sports science.
-Programs in sports engineering encompass engineering-oriented classes such as physics, aerodynamics, and materials science, as well as more sports science-based courses such as biomechanics and anatomy.
+Sports engineering synthesizes content from both engineering and sports science.
+Consequently, programs in sports engineering encompass on one hand engineering-oriented classes such as physics, engineering mechanics, aerodynamics, and materials engineering, and on the other hand sports science-based courses such as physiology, anatomy or training theory.
+In between, there are some interdisciplinary courses like biomechanics or smart devices in sports, which cannot strictly be classified as one or the other.